jwj7140/ApertureScience-Personality-Core-System/README.md

 - [ ] Make request prompts more performant
 - [ ] Create WebUI

+## Description

+In Valve's Potal game series, there's a very large AI named GlaDOS.
+She's connected to several Personality Cores (she's actually a Core too), and she makes decisions based on their opinion.
+I was inspired by this and implemented it as an LLM prompt method using the Llama3-Instruct model.

 ## How to use

 1. Run server api of llama.cpp